nahanoo/bqh_samples/README.md

 ## Meta data

 You can find the metadata for every sample including it's data path [here](./samples/sample_sheet.csv).
-Additionally, I wrote a `python` parser for all samples which conveniently stores metadata and data-paths which turned out very handy for scripting.
+Additionally, I wrote a `python` Samples class storing metadata and data paths in dictionaries which turned out very handy for scripting.
 The parser can be simply installed with `pip`, more info can be found in the section [python parser](#python-parser).

 ## Software environment